How it all began...

 Have you seen the picture with a goldfish, a monkey, a bird and an elephant standing in front of a tree?
 An examiner says: “To make sure the task is fair, it’s the same for everyone: Please climb the tree!”
 Who'd be the winner here?

-200 people in one company, that’s 200 people with very different knowledge, abilities and ideas.
-A fish can swim well, a monkey’s good at climbing, and when it comes to flying you can't beat a bird - but if they were to try and imitate each other's talents they’d be hopelessly lost.
+200 and more people in one company, that’s people with very different knowledge, abilities and ideas.
+A fish can swim well, a monkey’s good at climbing, and when it comes to flying you can't beat a bird – but if they were to try and imitate each other's talents they’d be hopelessly lost.

 That each person can and should develop their strengths in the team is a basic premise and desirable for all sides: for the individual working with enjoyment on something they can do well, and for Wildling Shoes, because joy and unfettered creativity lead to the best results.

-With the “Objectives by Key Results” method, which we use once a quarter to define our plans and objectives, we make our way of working transparent for the whole team.
+With the “Objectives by Key Results” method, which we use once a term to define our plans and objectives, we make our way of working transparent for the whole team.
 Objectives are not laid down by management.
 Instead, the individual teams specify what they can and want to achieve in the time, and how they plan to work on and implement the objectives.
 Not only are the objectives transparent, but it also becomes clear which resources are required.
 In regular meetings and feedback sessions we all make sure that everyone's up to date.

 What is this New Work good for?